 3 tablespoons extra-virgin olive oil (35 grams), plus more for the bowl

-1 tablespoon plus 1 teaspoon labne or plain whole milk Greek yogurt (25 grams)
+1 tablespoon plus 1 teaspoon labne or plain whole milk Greek yogurt, optional (25 grams)

 1 teaspoon kosher salt (4 grams)